lilrebel17/daily-log-mailer/README.md

 # PyEasyMailer

-PyEasyMailer is a command line tool to send email templates from a linux server using a remote SMTP such as Zoho, GMail, or Rackspace.
+PyEasyMailer is a command line tool to send email templates from a linux server using a remote SMTP such as Zoho or GMail.

 ## Installation